Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the designated goods subject to the anti-dumping duty;

-(iv)the circumstances under which the applicant falls under a person provided for in paragraph (21) of Article 8 of the Act;
+(iv)the circumstances under which the applicant is regarded as being the person provided for in paragraph (21) of Article 8 of the Act;

 (v)a summary of changes in circumstances set forth in item (i) or (ii) of paragraph (20) of Article 8 of the Act;

-(vi)if the applicant requests that the evidence, etc. produced be treated as confidential, that fact and the reason therefor;
+(vi)if the applicant requests that the evidence, etc. submitted be treated as confidential, this request and the reason therefor;

-(vii)if the applicant is the person who has an interest in the Japanese industry as provided for in paragraph (1) of Article 5, details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (21) of Article 8 of the Act;
+(vii)if the applicant is regarded as being the person having an interest in the Japanese industry as provided for in paragraph (1) of Article 5, details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (21) of Article 8 of the Act;

 (viii)any other relevant matters.

-(4)With respect to the period designated pursuant to the provisions of paragraph (1) of Article 8 of the Act, relating to anti-dumping duty to be imposed pursuant to the provisions of that paragraph, a person who seeks to request, pursuant to the provisions of paragraph (26) of Article 8 of the Act, the Government to extend the period (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence demonstrating the likelihood that dumped imports of the designated goods and the fact of material injury, etc. to a Japanese industry caused by the imports will continue or recur after expiry of the designated period, as provided for in paragraph (26) of that Article:
+(4)With respect to the period designated pursuant to the provisions of paragraph (1) of Article 8 of the Act, related to anti-dumping duty imposed pursuant to the provisions of that paragraph, a person who seeks to request, pursuant to the provisions of paragraph (26) of Article 8 of the Act, the Government to extend the period (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence for the likelihood that dumped imports of the designated goods and the fact of material injury, etc. to a Japanese industry caused by such imports will continue or recur after expiry of the designated period, as provided for in paragraph (26) of that Article:

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the anti-dumping duty;